django/channels/testproject/README.rst

         docker-compose up -d

-    The benchmark project will now be running on: http:{your-docker-ip}:80
+    The benchmark project will now be running on: http:{your-docker-ip}:8000

     Test it by navigating to that address in a browser.
 It should just say "OK".

+    It is also running a WebSocket server at: ws://{your-docker-ip}:8000

     Run the benchmark's help to show the parameters::